taoheorg/taohe/README.md

 dove prove
 ```

-> You'll need `boogie` and `z3` solver, which can be easily installed with Diem's [development setup script](https://github.com/diem/diem/blob/main/scripts/dev_setup.sh): `./scripts/dev_setup.sh -y`.
+> You'll need `boogie` and `z3` solver, which can be easily installed with Move's [development setup script](https://github.com/move-language/move/blob/main/scripts/dev_setup.sh): `./scripts/dev_setup.sh -y`.
 If you want to change the default paths, edit `./prover-env.toml`.

 > **Warning**: Although every tao has formal verification specs, `move-prover` is still under development, and might have some limitations.
 Please see each source file for more information.